-We seek applications from enthusiastic, self-motivated students for up to three funded PhD studentships within the recently funded £10M EPSRC Centre for the Decentralized Digital Economy (DECaDE), led by the Centre for Vision, Speech and Signal Processing (CVSSP) at the University of Surrey and in partnership with the University of Edinburgh, the Digital Catapult, and over 30 industry partners.
+We seek applications from enthusiastic, self-motivated students for up to two funded PhD studentships within the DECaDE: Centre for the Decentralized Digital Economy, led by the Centre for Vision, Speech and Signal Processing (CVSSP) with over 30 industry partners.
 See www.decade.ac.uk for more information on DECaDE.

 Funding sourceCVSSP Internal match funded studentship associated with the recently granted EPSRC DECaDE Centre.

-Funding will provide an annual tax-free stipend at the current EPSRC funding rate of approximately £15,000 and coverage of the home/EU tuition fees for 3.5 years.
-Based at Surrey.
+Funding will provide an annual tax-free stipend at the current EPSRC funding rate of £18,622 (for 2023-24) and coverage of the tuition fees for 3.5 years.

 CVSSP is a leading UK research centre in audio-visual signal processing, computer vision and machine learning ranked 2nd in Europe for Computer Vision.
-Our Centre is one of the largest in Europe with over 140 researchers and a grant portfolio in excess of £18.5million, bringing together a unique combination of cutting-edge sound and vision expertise.
+Our Centre is one of the largest in Europe with over 140 researchers and a grant portfolio in excess of £23million, bringing together a unique combination of cutting-edge sound and vision expertise.
 Our aim is to advance the state of the art in multimedia signal processing and computer vision, with a focus on image, video and audio applications.
 Our Centre has a robust track-record of innovative research leading to technology transfer and exploitation in biometrics, creative industries (film, TV, games, VR), mobile communication, healthcare, robotics and consumer electronics.
 CVSSP is part of the School of Computer Science and Electronic Engineering at Surrey.

-You should be able to demonstrate excellent mathematical, analytic, programming skills
+- are able to demonstrate excellent mathematical, analytic, programming skills.

-Previous experience in computer vision, machine/deep learning, or augmented reality would be advantageous.
-Alternatively or in addition, experience in distributed ledger technologies (DLT) such as Blockchain particularly in use cases where it has been combined with AI or signal processing,
+Previous experience in computer vision, machine/deep learning would be advantageous.
+Alternatively or in addition, experience in distributed ledger technologies (DLT) such as Blockchain particularly in use cases where it has been combined with AI or signal processing.

 How to apply